Discussion, Consultation, and Support Groups

 Virtual Support Group for Former Members

-Info-Cult: Centre for Assistance and for the Study of Cultic Phenomena, runs separate monthly support groups in English and French.
-These support groups are intended for people who have experienced, or are presently experiencing, one or more controlling relationships, or various challenges in connection with groups, systems or environments with a high level of commitments, demands, or control.
+Info-Cult: Centre for Assistance and for the Study of Cultic Phenomena runs monthly support groups for former members, in English and in French.
+They are intended for those who have experienced or are experiencing controlling relationships.
+This can include various challenges in connection with groups, systems or environments with a high level of commitments, demands or control.

-To take part in the support group meetings, please contact: email@example.com
+To take part in the support group meeting for former members, please contact: firstname.lastname@example.org

 The project "destruktive Gruppen" runs a Berlin-based support group for former members of high-demand groups and cults.The support group is in its 4th year, developed and facilitated by Jan Buschbom and Gloriett Kargl.
 An individual consultation is requested prior to participation.
 German website: https://destruktive-gruppen.de